Dhiv123/QueueCTL/design.md

 config table:
   - k: configuration key
   - v: configuration value

 ## Worker Process Flow
 Workers follow this loop:

-Call claim_one() to atomically claim a pending or failed job If no job available, sleep for 2 seconds and retry
+- Worker atomically claims a pending or failed job.
+- If no job available, sleep for 2 seconds and retry.
-If job claimed, execute command using subprocess
+- If job claimed, execute command using subprocess.
-Check exit code of command
+- Check exit code of the command.
-If successful (exit code 0), mark job as completed
+- If successful (exit code 0), mark job as completed.
-If failed, calculate backoff delay and either schedule retry or move to DLQ Repeat from step 1
+- If failed, calculate backoff delay and either schedule retry or move to DLQ.
+- Repeat from step 1.

 ## Graceful Shutdown
-Workers register signal handlers for SIGTERM and SIGINT.
-When shutdown signal received:
+When shutdown command received:

-Set stop flag on all worker threads
-Workers finish current job before exiting
+- Workers finish current job before exiting
-No new jobs are claimed
+- No new jobs are claimed
-PID file is cleaned up
+- PID file is cleaned up

 ## Trade-offs and Assumptions
 Assumptions:

-Jobs are trusted shell commands from administrators Jobs complete within reasonable timeframes
+- Jobs are trusted shell commands from administrators
-Single machine deployment
+- Jobs completed within reasonable timeframes
-Moderate job volume
+- Moderate job volume

 ## Limitations:

-No built-in job timeout mechanism
-No job priority support
+- No job priority support
-No job dependency tracking
+- No job dependency tracking
-No distributed worker support
+- No distributed worker support
-Polling introduces up to 2 second latency

-### Why These Limitations:

-Keeps implementation simple and maintainable
-Satisfies core requirements without overengineering Can be extended later if needed

 ## File Structure
 QueueCTL/